After hearing their stories, I have told countless new Clients,

 This piece of wisdom came from Corrie Ten Boom, author of one of my favorite books, The Hiding Place.
 I had read her book to my children, so they had great respect for its author.
 I reminded our children of this at various stages in their lives, pointing out that being raised in a Christian home did not make them followers of Jesus Christ.

 Insight #4: Make regular worship at a Bible-teaching church and fellowship with other Believers a priority.

 Early in my walk with Jesus, I learned: “There is no such thing as a ‘Lone Ranger’ Christian.”
 Worship of God with other Believers became our priority.
 I remain grateful for how our church family has loved us through good and tough times.
-Having relationships with other adult Believers benefited our family greatly through the “teen years”–when Mom and Dad were “uncool”.
+Having relationships with other adult Believers benefited our kids greatly through the “teen years”–when Mom and Dad were “uncool”.

 Insight #5: Help your children think biblically by reading to them–A LOT!